 2. The Metric System: Units and Conversion

-Just like you and your friend communicate using the same language, scientists all over the world need to use the same language when reporting the measurements they make.
-This language is called the metric system.
-In this lesson we will cover the metric units for length, mass, volume, density and temperature, and also discuss how to convert among them.
+Scientists all over the world need to use a common language when reporting the measurements they make, which they do by using the metric system.
+Explore the metric units for length, mass, volume, density, and temperature, and discover how to make different conversions.

 3. English System Of Measurement: Definition, History, Advantages & Disadvantages